jpsca/tcom/docs/en/docs/guide/arguments.md

 Everything between the open and close tags of the components will be rendered and passed to the `PageLayout` component as a special, implicit, `content` variable.

-To test a component in isolation, you can also manually send a content attribute using the special `__content` attribute:
+To test a component in isolation, you can also manually send a content argument using the special `__content` argument:

 ```python
 catalog.render("PageLayout", title="Hello world", __content="TEST")
 ```

-## Extra attributes
+## Extra arguments

-If you pass attributes not declared in a component, those are not discarded, but rather collected in a `attrs` object.
+If you pass arguments not declared in a component, those are not discarded, but rather collected in a `attrs` object.
 Read more about it in the next section.